kschuler/guide/guidelines/analyzing-data.md

 - Do the markdown course
 - Do the basic R tutorial

-- For more advanced stuff learn dplyr and ggplot
+- For more advanced stuff learn dplyr and ggplot on Datacamp (ask Katie for lab login)

 - Install R Studio